Nara1469/portfolio/README.md

 ## Live

-This web application is deployed to Heroku.com.
+This web application is deployed to GitHub.
 Here is a link to the deployed website.
-[Heroku - Nara Portfolio](https://portfolio-of-nara.herokuapp.com/)
+[GitHub - Nara Portfolio](https://nara1469.github.io/portfolio/)

 If you have any questions about the repo, open an issue or contact me directly at naraamtm@gmail.com.
 Here is a link to this application repo on [GitHub](https://github.com/Nara1469/portfolio).